 On February 17, 2017, the following Nike Women advert made its debut to the world.
 I watched this video several times and for many reasons especially since my research looks at Muslim women’s representation in sports and this video is timely.

 1) The women represented in the video: As an American Muslim female also a sportswoman this video has so much meaning and power to me.
 You see a range of athletes, some who cover and others who do not.
 When Muslim women are discussed the conversation often falls within stereotypical categories — women who need saving from their oppressive cultures/countries/societies or the image of the hijab.
 These images and stories often come from a western media perspective and tend to paint Muslim woman in one broad stroke, forgetting that identities are complex and multi-layered.
 Muslims are not just from the Middle East, you have American Muslims, Russian Muslims, Canadian Muslims, hey there is a vibrant Muslim community in Cuba.
-There are also Black Muslims, LGBTQI Muslims, Muslims carry many intersecting identities at once, sometimes ones with conflicting politics, cultures and religion ideologies, as well as other personal characteristics and structural situations.
+There are also Black Muslims, LGBTQI Muslims, Muslims carry many intersecting identities at once, sometimes ones with conflicting politics, cultures and religious ideologies, as well as other personal characteristics and structural situations.
 Nike’s advert scratches the surface to show the diversity of Muslim women athletes (representing both hijabi and non-hijabi women) from the Middle East and North Africa region and the diversity of sports.

 2) Let us talk about the sports represented: Running, boxing, soccer (futbol), fencing, ice skating, but for me, two specific sports brought a huge smile to my face; skateboarding and parkour.